P09: Very large wireless sensor networks for well-being

 (duration: 10/2011 – 10/2015 /// funding: COMMIT, FES-subsidy for ICT)

-The EWiDS project will develop and test large-scale wireless (sensor/actuator) networks to be used in practical applications such as crowd control or assisted living.
-The system is meant for scenarios in which (large groups of) people need to be monitored and managed, for instances in busy areas such as museums and train stations, or simply at home.The aim is to improve safety and confort of individuals.
-First, the system must collect and interpret social interactions and physical movements.
-Second, it must be able to influence people's behaviour, in order to help avoid problems and manage flows of people.
+The EWiDS project developed and tested large-scale wireless (sensor/actuator) networks to be used in practical applications such as crowd control or assisted living.
+These networks were meant for scenarios in which (large groups of) people need to be monitored and managed, for instance in busy areas such as museums and train stations, or simply at home.The aim was to improve safety and comfort of individuals.

-The central research question for the project is how to devise a large-scale collaborative network of small, highly mobile, wireless devices.
-These devices must collect, disseminate, aggregate, and process information within the network, in order to take independent, informed decsions and to provide instant feedback to its users.
+The central research question for the project was how to devise a large-scale collaborative network of small, highly mobile, wireless devices, which collect, disseminate, aggregate and process information within the network, in order to take independent, informed decisions and to provide instant feedback to its users.

 COMMIT is a massive consortium of 10 Dutch universities, and over 80 small and large businesses, research companies and non-profit organizations.
 The program consists of 16 projects in different areas in ICT, such as search engines, parallel computing, embedded systems and databases.
 The projects focus on pressing socio-economic issues, such as health and well-being, public safety and science.